smmalavi/TMS-ioFit/README.md

 ![image](https://user-images.githubusercontent.com/46087039/233884780-23285143-0548-4f7c-96eb-63ffe6b9baf8.png)

 ## Team

 A multidisciplinary research group has been contributing to the design and development of TMS ioFit and its clinical tests and research.
 TMS ioFit was designed and developed by the Brain Stimulation Engineering Laboratory (BSEL), Department of Psychiatry & Behavioral Sciences, Duke University School of Medicine in 2015.
 Its automatic and closed-loop version has successfully been tested on the human brain at the Non-Invasive Neurostimulation Therapies (NINET) Laboratory, Department of Psychiatry, Faculty of Medicine, University of British Columbia (UBC) in 2019.

-- S.M.Mahdi Alavi, PhD
-NINET lab, University of British Columbia
+- S.M.Mahdi Alavi (PhD), NINET lab, University of British Columbia

-- Stefan Goetz, PhD
-Duke University
+- Stefan Goetz (PhD), Duke University

-- Angel Peterchev, PhD
-Duke University
+- Angel Peterchev (PhD), Duke University

-- Fidel Vila-Rodriguez, MD, PhD, FRCPC, FAPA University of British Columbia
+- Fidel Vila-Rodriguez (MD, PhD, FRCPC, FAPA), NINET, University of British Columbia

-- Meghan Chen, Co-Op Student
-University of British Columbia
+- Meghan Chen (Co-Op Student), University of British Columbia

-- Judy Cheng, Co-Op Student
-University of British Columbia
+- Judy Cheng (Co-Op Student), University of British Columbia

-- Leila Noorbala, PhD Student
-Shahid Beheshti University
+- Leila Noorbala (PhD Student), Shahid Beheshti University

-## Editions:

-2019: Closed-loop; Automatic analysis and recording of EMG data; Automatic tuning of TMS amplitude; Support of both optimal and uniform sampling methods.

-2022: Modified labels of boxes and figures.

 ## Warranty, Copyright and Licensing: